Abijeet/markdown-notes-doc/ui/notes.md

 #### a.
 My Profile

-This will open up the My Profile dialog described here.
-[TODO]
+This will open up the My Profile dialog described [here](https://github.com/Abijeet/markdown-notes-doc/blob/master/ui/user-management.md#profile).

 #### b.
 Logout

-This will logout the user and bring them to the login page, described here.
-[TODO]
+This will logout the user and bring them to the login page, described [here](https://github.com/Abijeet/markdown-notes-doc/blob/master/ui/user-management.md#sign-in).

 ### 8. Date on in progress tasks